NathJarvis/NathJarvis/README.md

 ## About Me

-I'm a passionate Software Engineer with a strong interest in Back-end development, full-stack development, and continuously learning new technologies.
+I'm a passionate Software Engineer with a strong interest in Back-end development or full-stack development, and continuously learning new technologies.
 I enjoy solving complex problems and building innovative solutions.

-- 🔭 I’m currently working on a chatbot for Python.
+- 🔭 I’m currently researching ideas to start a automotive OS system in Python.
-- 🌱 I’m currently furthering my knowledge in Python, JavaScript, C#/C++.
+- 🌱 I’m currently furthering my knowledge in Python, and ASP.NET.
 - 👯 I’m looking to collaborate on any type of project, feel free to reach out to me!
 - 🤔 I’m looking for friends that are likeminded people who want to work together and have fun!
 - ⚡ Fun fact: I used to work in electrical engineering before starting my CS degree and coding!